mworion/MountWizzard4/docs/source/install_mw4.rst

 Installing MW4
 ==============

-When starting with the installation of MW4, python3.7.x should be successful installed.
+When starting with the installation of MW4, python3.7.x or 3.8.x should be successful installed.
 To check, open a terminal (available on all platforms) and run the command

 .. code-block:: python